run-ai/docs/docs/Administrator/Cluster-Setup/cluster-troubleshooting.md

 If the log contains an error, it means that NVIDIA-related prerequisites have not been met.
 Review step 1 in [NVIDIA prerequisites](../Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster/#step-1-nvidia).
 Verify that:

-* Step 1.1: NVIDIA drivers are installed
+* Step 1.1: CUDA Toolkit is installed
 * Step 1.2: NVIDIA Docker is installed.
 A typical issue here is the installation of the _NVIDIA Container Toolkit_ instead of _NVIDIA Docker 2_.
 * Step 1.3: Verify that NVIDIA Docker is the __default__ docker runtime
 * If the system has recently been installed, verify that docker has restarted by running the aforementioned  `pkill` command